willianjusten/work-at-wedemand/frontend-developer/README.md

     * The counter on "next monthly winner in" must be fully functional.
     * The page must work on Safari, Chrome and Firefox.
 IE is a bonus. :)
-    * Progressive enhancement and graceful degradation are fine.

 What we're gonna evaluate
 -------------------------